Updated on December 9th, 2022

 A Missouri non-compete agreement is used by businesses to prevent employees from leaving their job to work for a competitor or start a business in the same industry.
 This contract may be signed when a job offer is made or at any time during employment.
 Non-competes can also prevent employees from misappropriating trade secrets and soliciting customers or other employees after they have left.
 A non-compete agreement will only hold up in Missouri courts if they deem it to be reasonable in its preventative measures and limited to a specific geographical scope and time period.

-Non-compete agreements are enforceable in Missouri, but their equitability is judged on a number of factors that vary greatly from case to case.
+Non-compete agreements are enforceable in Missouri, but their equitability is judged on the facts of each case.
 A court of law will examine the following components of a non-compete before determining the enforceability:

 - Subject matter